-4 Characteristics relating to split-screen techniques for 625-line television conference systems 1)
+4 Characteristics relating to split-screen techniques for Class a television conference systems)

 In television conference systems which use split-screen techniques to make more effective use of the picture area, the following features for the terminals and transmitted signals are recommended.
-Preferred seating arrangements for such systems are given in Annex A. The line numbers quoted apply to 625-line television systems.
-All characteristics for other television standards are a matter for further study.
+Preferred seating arrangement for such systems are given in Annex A.